Emilio Terry: Works

-Among his clients, Emilio Terry worked for the Greek arms-manufacturer Stavros Niarchos as well as Rainier III of Monaco (for whom he decorated an apartment intended for princess Grace) and the Beauvau-Craon family (for whom he redesigned the gardens around château d'Haroué in Lorraine in the French style).
+Among his clients, Emilio Terry worked for the Greek shipping magnate Stavros Niarchos as well as Rainier III of Monaco (for whom he decorated an apartment intended for princess Grace) and the Beauvau-Craon family (for whom he redesigned the gardens around château d'Haroué in Lorraine in the French style).

 From the 1950s, Emilio Terry took on the interior design of the Château de Groussay, at Montfort-l'Amaury (Yvelines), acquired in 1939 by the multi-millionaire Carlos de Beistegui.
 He decorated each room in collaboration with Beistegui, designed a great deal of furniture, created an Italian-style theatre for artists of the Comédie-Française, designed a new park à l'anglaise, and added 18th-century-style follies to the grounds.